samarium-lang/Samarium/docs/04arrays.md

 `[/, /\] + [//]` is the same as `[/, /\, //]`

-Elements can also be removed (by index) from an array using the `-` operator:
+Items can also be removed (by index) from an array using the `-` operator:

 `[/, //\, /\, //] - /` gives `[/, /\, //]`

 ## Array Comprehension

 Array comprehensions are a way to create an array based on another iterable.
-Uses may include performing an operation on each element of the iterable, or creating a subsequence of those elements that satisfy a certain condition.
+Uses may include performing an operation on each item of the iterable, or creating a subsequence of those items that satisfy a certain condition.

 They are written similarly to [foreach loops](09controlflow.md#foreach-loop); they can come in two forms, as follows: